Countryman & McDaniel - The Logistics - Customs Broker & Hull Attorneys

 In this feature we introduce you to the harrowing duties of an ocean going tug.
 The life is marked by exacting professional requirements, days of boredom over untold miles of open ocean & frequent moments of sheer crisis.

-Ocean Tug M/V Salvaliant is the subject of our feature -- and a great example of her breed.
+Ocean Tug M/V Salvaliant was the subject of our feature -- and a great example of her breed.

 A Cargo Nightmare Prize Contender